UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 ## Purpose

 InventoryManager digitally tracks DNA samples such as plasmid sequences, oligos, and purified PCR products.
-Easily search for sample locations based on their different properties.
+Samples are stored in boxes.
+Easily search for a sample's location in the inventory based on their different properties.
 Efficiently update the inventory when adding new boxes and samples or removing old ones.

 ## Testing